 Our work is structured in the following manner.
-In Sec.~\ref{Sec::SMEFT} we summarise the importance of the high energy primaries and discuss the SMEFT operators at play.
+In Sec.~\ref{Sec::SMEFT} we summarize the importance of the high-energy primaries and discuss the SMEFT operators at play.
 We discuss how our Monte Carlo events are generated with next-to-leading order (NLO) QCD and electroweak corrections in Sec.~\ref{Sec::EventGeneration}.
 We validate our SM $W^+W^-$ results against CMS and perform a fast detector simulation in Sec.~\ref{Sec::Analysis}.
 We perform a careful statistical analysis and show our results in Sec.~\ref{Sec::Results}.
 Finally, we conclude in Sec.~\ref{Sec::Conclusions}.